MattGong/bdd-rest/README.md

 ### Writing Scenarios

-The Gherkin grammar provided by the BDD-Rest is described in [the grammar guide](grammar.md).
+The Gherkin grammar provided by the bdd-rest is described in [the grammar guide](grammar.md).

 An example scenario: